 Important phone numbers

 Often when kids are sick away from home, parents just need to ask the doctor a question.
 Have important numbers available so you can call for advice if needed.
-In addition to your pediatrician, include your child’s Dentist, pharmacy, and any specialists your child may be under care of.
+In addition to your pediatrician, include your child’s dentist, pharmacy, and any specialists your child may be under care of.
 If these numbers aren’t already in your cell phone, now is a good time to add them.
 Finding a pharmacy in advance in the area you are visiting can be helpful in the event you need it.

 Your child’s medical history